 Chin liposuction, also called double chin surgery, is a common cosmetic procedure for both men and women who are unhappy with the appearance of excess fat in their submental or double chin area.
 Excess fat in this area of the face is often caused by genetic and/or weight fluctuations and can therefore be difficult to address through diet and exercise alone.

-Through chin liposuction, board-certified facial plastic surgeon, Dr. Waleed Ezzat, can help you achieve a smoother facial contour and profile by removing excess fat under your chin.
+Dr. Waleed Ezzat is the lead surgeon at the Boston Center for Facial Plastics, with an office near Boston Common.
+Through chin liposuction, he can help you achieve a smoother facial contour and profile by removing excess fat under your chin.

 A double chin is one of the most common facial cosmetic concerns.
 Unfortunately, it is also one of the most difficult areas to address, as genetics often determine how much fat is naturally stored in the submental area.
 Chin liposuction offers a safe and effective solution to the dreaded double chin.

 schedule your double chin surgery